 - Punitive damages.
 Damages awarded for the purpose of punishing a party for intentional or reckless behavior or actions motivated by malice.

-Fred and David won millions for their clients in the first wave of settlements and are working to get compensation for clients in the second wave.
+Eric and David won millions for their clients in the first wave of settlements and are working to get compensation for clients in the second wave.

 Rejuvenate and ABGII News